ljlm0402/typescript-express-starter/README.md

 The package is configured to use TypeScript instead of JavaScript.

 > The project referred to [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript) by [seanpmaxwell](https://github.com/seanpmaxwell) 👍

+## 🤔 What is Express ?

+Express is a fast, open and concise web framework and is a Node.js based project.

 ## 🚀 Quick Start